cloudfoundry/cf-networking-release/docs/3rd-party.md

 # 3rd Party Plugin Development for Container Networking

-*If you want to integrate your own CNI plugin with Cloud Foundry, read this document.*
+*If you want to integrate your own CNI plugin with Cloud Foundry, review the component diagrams on the [architecture page](arch.md) and read this document.*

 If you have any questions or feedback, please visit the `#container-networking` channel on [Cloud Foundry Slack](http://slack.cloudfoundry.org/).